elves/elvish/NEXT-RELEASE.md

 -   Output captures now split trailing carriage returns from each line, effectively making `\r\n` also valid line separators.

+-   Map-like values written by the `dir-history` and `re:find` functions can no longer be assoc'ed.

 # Deprecated features

 Elvish now has a deprecation mechanism to give advance notice for breaking